-2Full penetration welding shall be provided.
-3Fillet welds attaching face plates to member webs shall be welded in way of brackets with weld factor 0,35.
-The face plates shall be welded to the brackets by the same weld as that of the face plate of the member in the span between the welding is employed instead of the proposed manual welding, the weld throat or leg length, whichever is adopted in calculation, may be reduced in height for single-run welds by not more than 30 per cent.
-For multirun welds the percentage of the above reduction is subject to special consideration by the Register.
+1Double continuous weld shall be applied.
+2Fillet welds attaching face plates to member webs shall be welded in way of brackets with weld factor 0,35.
+The face plates shall be welded to the brackets by the same weld as that of the face plate of the member in the span between the brackets.